nekocode/CameraFilter/README.md

 ## Filters

-Thasnks to the original authors of the filters' shader codes.
+Thasnks to the original authors of the shader codes.
 I had only portted them from webgl to opengl es.

 | Filter | Preview | Filter | Preview |
 | :----- | :------ | :----- | :------ |